Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 In Class: Used the struct gameinfo to start and advance games within hangman.
 Started planning how gameflow will work with server.
 40min.\
 At Home: Added support for starting the game.
 Revised so that start game and advance game match.
 30min.

+### 2024-01-09
+In Class: Incorporated shell code for computer choice mode.
+Need to figure out dictionary.
+40min.\
+At Home: Found a library for random word generation.
+Need to test.
+20 min.

+### 2024-01-10
+In Class: